-The Homeless Consult Service aims to reduce subsequent ED visits, repeat admissions, and length of stay in the hospital and increase lower cost health utilization, such as outpatient visits.
-In addition, the program serves to provide hands-on experience with Social Drivers of Health for UVA medical students and helps the inpatient team understand how homelessness affects an individual's care and treatment plan.
+The Unhoused Consult Service program aims to reduce subsequent ED visits, repeat admissions, and length of stay in the hospital and increase lower-cost health utilization.
+In addition, the program provides hands-on experience with social drivers of health for UVA medical students and helps the inpatient team understand how being unhoused affects an individual's care and treatment plan.

 • Providing continuity of care

-• Connecting the patient to homeless health services in the area such as The Haven and Premier Clinics
+• Connecting the patient to unhoused health services in the area, including The Haven and Premier Clinics

-• Identifying barriers to care and attempting to mitigate them by offering assistance in obtaining housing, Medicaid, the Supplemental Nutrition Assistance Program (SNAP), financial assistance, transportation, durable medical equipment, cell phones, IDs, clothing, etc.
+• Identifying challenges to care and working to address them by offering to connect patients with community resources to help with obtaining housing, Medicaid, the Supplemental Nutrition Assistance Program (SNAP), financial assistance, transportation, durable medical equipment, cell phones, IDs, clothing, and more.

 Referrals and Follow-up Process

-Currently admitted patients can be referred to the program when the primary team or unit social worker identifies a patient who is experiencing homelessness.
-Once the Homeless Consult Service team is notified, one of the trained student-advocates from the Homelessness Consult Service team will visit the patient and complete a thorough assessment of social drivers of health including the patient’s barriers to follow-up care.
-The student-advocate then coordinates with social work and Population Health’s Interactive Home Monitoring (IHM) team to address follow-up needs and connect the patient with resources.
+Currently, admitted patients can be referred to the program when the primary team or unit social worker identifies an unhoused patient.
+Once the Unhoused Consult Service team is notified, one of the trained student volunteers from the team will visit the patient and thoroughly assess for factors impacting health, including challenges related to follow-up care.
+The student volunteer then coordinates with social work and Population Health's post-acute care teams to address follow-up needs and connect the patient with community resources.

-The Homeless Consult Service is currently coordinating with hospitalists, General Medicine and Family Medicine teams, Social Workers and Case Managers, and the Population Health IHM team to improve care coordination for patients experiencing homelessness in Charlottesville.
+The Unhoused Consult Service program is currently coordinating with hospitalists, General Medicine and Family Medicine teams, Social Workers and Case Managers, and the Population Health Case Management team to improve care coordination for patients experiencing being unhoused in Charlottesville.

 Charlotte Badenhop, AS, CMA